isomerpages/moe-southviewpri/_departments/PHE & Aesthetics/Love Dance, Love Life!.md

 <td>Choreography</td>
 <td>To enable students to:
 <ul>
-	<li>Learn basic choreography
+	<li>Learn basic choreography</li>
-<li>Apply dance, music and art skills to choreograph a class dance and perform confidently on stage or virtual platform
+<li>Apply dance, music and art skills to choreograph a class dance and perform confidently on stage or virtual platform</li>
-<li>Develop life skills such as self-discipline, confidence, team spirit and resilience
+<li>Develop life skills such as self-discipline, confidence, team spirit and resilience</li>
 	</ul>
 </td>
 <td>P6</td>